suffolklibraries/sljekyll/about/jobs/_posts/2017-07-12-chief-executive-officer.md

 category: jobs
 sidebar: about
 breadcrumb: jobs
 excerpt: "We're seeking to appoint an inspiring new chief executive who will set the tone and the strategy for the service’s future development.
-Closing date Thu 17 August."
+Closing date Tue 29 August."
 expiry-date: 2017-08-29
 ---